anniehu17/anniehu17/README.md

 I am an incoming SWE Intern @ Roblox for the summer of '24!

-You can connect with me on LinkedIn [here](https://www.linkedin.com/in/annie-grace-hu/).
+You can connect with me on LinkedIn [here](https://www.linkedin.com/in/annie-grace-hu/) and view my resume [here](https://github.com/anniehu17/anniehu17/blob/main/Annie_Hu_Resume.pdf).

 - 🔭 I’m currently working on making my own OS called PinkOS!
 - 🌱 I’m currently learning System Design using this [primer](https://github.com/donnemartin/system-design-primer).